django-cms/django-cms/docs/contribution.rst

 Community
 *********

-People interested in developing for the django-cms should join the `django-cms-developers`_ mailing list as well as heading over to #django-cms on the `freenode`_ IRC network for help and to discuss the development.
+People interested in developing for the django CMS should join the `django-cms-developers`_ mailing list as well as heading over to #django-cms on the `freenode`_ IRC network for help and to discuss the development.